US Standard Light Rail Vehicle: Design

 Primary dynamic braking is accomplished by running the traction motors as generators and dissipating the electricity generated through two brake resistor grids; a friction brake consisting of a single inboard disc brake per axle is blended with the dynamic braking as needed.
 The friction brake alone is sufficient to hold a fully loaded SLRV (with 219 passengers) on a 9° slope.
 In addition, six electromagnetic track brakes are provided; on the Muni cars, the track brakes are controlled independently to hold the car in place when starting on a slope, and on the MBTA cars, the track brakes are blended into the main brakes.
 Dynamic braking was enabled by using a separate power source to energize the field coils on the traction motors; Boeing stated that regenerative braking was possible.
 Although regenerative braking was not implemented on the SLRV, it was enabled on the similar CLRV.

 The articulated section allows up to 16° of rotation in the horizontal plane, 3° of vertical sag (center section lower than ends), and 4.3° of vertical crest (center section higher than ends), which permits the SLRV to traverse curves as sharp as 42 ft inside radius, travel through valleys with a vertical curvature of 460 ft, and crest hills with a vertical curvature of 310 ft.

 The SLRV rolls on lightweight Acousta Flex composite resilient wheels 26 in in diameter; these wheels use aluminum hubs separated from the steel rims/tires by a silicone rubber cushion.
 The cushion is 3/16 in thick and is injected in the threaded space between the rim and hub; the design was developed by Standard Steel and BART in the 1960s.
 The resilient wheels reduce squeal when negotiating tight curves.
 Interior noise was claimed to be 65 dB.
 The design of the trucks is adapted from the Japanese Shinkansen trains.
 The trucks are equipped with rubber chevron springs and pneumatic suspension, which automatically adjusts to maintain floor height with varying loads.
 Damping is accomplished by both hydraulic (lateral) and pneumatic (vertical) means.

 The car body shells and truck frames were built by Tokyu Car Corporation in Yokohama and the motors provided by Garrett, with assembly at the Boeing plant in Ridley Park, Pennsylvania.
-After production was ended by Boeing, Tokyu Car Corporation built light rail cars for Buffalo Metro Rail which externally resemble the SLRV, but many differences, most noticeably the lack of articulation and the use of single-leaf pocket doors similar to the London Underground D Stock.
+After production was ended by Boeing, Tokyu Car Corporation built light rail cars for Buffalo Metro Rail which externally resemble the SLRV, but many differences, most noticeably the lack of articulation, use of external steps for low-platform boarding instead of internal steps, and the use of single-leaf pocket doors similar to the London Underground D Stock.